effepivi/ICP3038/Labs/Lab-05-an_image_class/README.md

 - We'll also integrate a 3rd party library ([GTest](https://github.com/google/googletest)) for unit testing.
 - We'll generate the automatic documentation from the header file.

-Don't worry if both the libJPEG and [GTest](https://github.com/google/googletest) are not installed on your computer.
+Don't worry if both the [libjpeg-turbo](https://libjpeg-turbo.org/) and [GTest](https://github.com/google/googletest) are not installed on your computer.
 CMake will take care of it.